PhysicalBit7/notes/docs/software-security/chapter4.md

 # Start of Final

 # Control Flow Technology
 After architecture and design we begin the software implementation or the "programming" portion, after implementation is compilation.
-Control Flow is what our program does at runtime, how we programmed it.
-The Integrity in Control Flow Integrity is simply ensuring that our program does not deviate from the behavior.
+Control flow is what our program does at runtime, how we programmed it.
+The "Integrity" in control flow integrity is simply ensuring that our program does not deviate from intended behavior.
 It can only be modified by authorized users.
 Hackers should not be able to change the program at runtime

 {: .note}
 The compiler really should detect attacks.
 We try to stop attack probability at both compilation and runtime

 ## Behavior-Based Detection
 Idea: Observe the program's behavior, is it doing what we expect it to?
 If not, it might be compromised.
-Can be challenging to define "expected behavior", to detect deviations from expectation efficiently, and to avoid _compromise of the detector_(a hacker could turn this off or cause other erroneous behavior).
+It can be challenging to define "expected behavior", to detect deviations from expectation efficiently, and to avoid _compromise of the detector_(a hacker could turn this off or cause other erroneous behavior).
 In a Unix/Linux system, you could erase the log files that are made when doing something as sudo, removing all trace of an attackers activity (rootkit).
 This is a compromise of the hardware itself, your detector becomes completely useless

 In short we are analyzing the program we built and making sure that the program acts how we want it to